 But light by itself, in our perception, is still matter.

-And certainly Einstein, with his famous equation, E for energy equals MC squared, where M basically stands for matter, would verify that.
+And certainly Einstein, with his famous equation E for energy equals MC squared, where M basically stands for matter, would verify that.

-The fact that gravity is able to bend light, and wondering if gravity, whether Mark is suggesting that gravity has some type of power over light, and hence God, which would not be very rational.
+The fact that gravity is able to bend light and wondering if gravity, whether Mark is suggesting that gravity has some type of power over light and hence God, which would not Be very rational.

-Again, I would make the observation that According to Einstein, gravity is merely a warping of space.
+Again, I would make the observation that, according to Einstein, gravity is merely a warping of space.

-And that again is an observation that we as humans have regarding gravity, because we're again locked within the four dimensions of space and time.
+And that, again, is an observation that we as humans have regarding gravity because we're, again, locked within the four dimensions of space and time.

-You know, it's very interesting, actually, over the years now, and it's been a lot of years, my own feelings, my own religious philosophy, and all the rest of it, my own feelings about how we got here, who God is, whether God's real, How it all fits together have been formed by years of listening to the guests that I've had on this program, and that influence probably bigger than any other in my life.
+Actually, over the years now, and it's been a lot of years, my own feelings, my own religious philosophy, and all the rest of it, my own feelings about how we got here, who God is, whether God's real, how it all fits together, have been formed by years of listening to the guests that I've had on this program.

 Sort of the university of the air, as it were.